mcandre/vagrant-macos-jdk/README.md

 * [VMware](https://www.vmware.com)
 * [vagrant-vmware-{fusion,workstation} plugin](https://www.vagrantup.com/vmware/index.html)

+## Recommended

+* [vagrant-rsync-back](https://github.com/smerrill/vagrant-rsync-back) assists in copying artifacts from the guest to the host

 # EXPORT

 Unfortunately, VMware-provided Vagrant VM's are not easy to export for reuse in downstream Vagrant boxes.